 Each team member will share his or her opinion and ideas for care.
 The attending doctor will make the final decision on the plan of care.

-Rounds are a teaching time for doctors in training and staff.
-Rounds are a learning time for everyone, including you
+Rounds are a teaching time for staff and doctors in training.
+Rounds are a learning time for everyone, including you.

 - The patient

 - The person he or she has chosen to receive information